There are so many arguments for who is the greatest rider of all time in the motorcycle world and how this is to be determined.

 Marc Marquez

 Perhaps one of the most controversial riders of modern times but a fan or not one must admit his talent is simply out of this world.
-He takes the title for youngest rider to clinch a championship and the only rookie since Kenny Roberts to take the title.

-He sits in the top 5 riders in the world with 56 pole positions in premier class racing with 13 in one season (2014).
+He sits in the top 5 riders in the world with 64 pole positions in premier class racing from 169 starts, holding the title for the most in one season with 13 in one season (2014).
+He has also set 59 fastest laps in his career so far.

 He was the youngest rider to take pole position in a premier race until Quartararo took this record at the French GP 2019.
-However, Marquez remains the youngest winner (COTA 2013).

 Mick Doohan

-He also held the record for the most consecutive pole positions in a single season with 12 in 1997 and a total of 46 fastest laps in his career (recently beaten by Marquez).
+The Australian has 5 world titles to his name in premier racing with a total of 54 wins.
+He took 95 podiums and is still currently the leader where pole position is concerned with 58 to his name (although Marquez looks set to break this in the next few rounds).He also held the record for the most consecutive pole positions in a single season with 12 in 1997 and a total of 46 fastest laps in his career (recently beaten by Marquez).

 Doohan will also be remembered for the creation of the thumb brake control lever being created following a serious crash in the early 90’s.
 Complications resulted in Doohan almost losing his right foot and as a result he could no longer operate the brake lever leading Brembo to create the thumb control lever.